UK General Data Protection Regulation (UK GDPR)

 - profiling - automated processing of personal data to evaluate certain things about an individual

 You should consider asking data subjects to consent if you need to process their data automatically for evaluation purposes.
-Read more about rights related to profiling and automated decision-making.
+Read more about the rights related to profiling and automated decision-making.

 This guide does not constitute legal advice and is provided for general information purposes only.